 What is Rafting?

-Rafting is a specific activity on a water using a special infatible boat.
-In modern world practice, the raft is a boat with inflatable boards with a special sectional design which allows to stay afloat, even after getting damage to one part of the boat.
+Rafting is a specific activity on water using a particular inflatable boat.
+In modern world practice, the raft is a boat with inflatable boards with a unique sectional design that allows staying afloat, even after getting damage to one part of the boat.

-Many people thinks that rafting is a precisely extreme activity associated with an increased risk for life, adenaline, thrill.
-They are kind of right, but the same time rafting could be an interesting boat trip to beautiful places having new experience and emotions without extrathrill and safe.
+Many people think that rafting is a precisely extreme activity associated with an increased risk for life, adrenaline, thrill.
+They are kind of right, but at the same time, rafting could be an exciting boat trip to beautiful places having new experiences and emotions without extra thrill and safe.

-The history of white water rafting is a thing of the far away past, when our ancestors have to travel by the river trying to find some food or moving new lands, they bilt raft and canoes from wood.
-Modern rafts are inflatible.
-For example during the Vietnam War rafts were used to transportate provisions and weapon to american soldiers.
+The history of white water rafting is a thing of the faraway past when our ancestors have to travel by the river trying to find some food or moving new lands, and they built raft and canoes from wood.
+Modern rafts are inflatable.
+For example, during the Vietnam War, rafts were used to transport provisions and weapons to American soldiers.

-Only in the end of XX century rafting became a sport and adventure.
-The man who exerted a big influece on rafting as an extremal activity on white water rivers was M. Jones.
-Thanks to him the first expeditions were carried out to Blue Nile (Africa), Dudh-Cosi (Nepal) and Orinoco river (South America).
+Only at the end of XX century rafting became a sport and adventure.
+The man who exerted a significant influence on rafting as an extremal activity on white water rivers was M. Jones.
+Thanks to him, the first expeditions were carried out to Blue Nile (Africa), Dudh-Cosi (Nepal), and the Orinoco River (South America).

 Today we have several types of rafts:

--rafts with rowing oars can be used on different category rivers;
+-rafts with rowing oar used on rivers of different grades;